neontapir/managertools-logging/README.md

     └── avengers
         ├── steve-rogers
         │   └── log.adoc
+        │   └── overview.adoc
         └── tony-stark
             ├── log.adoc
             └── overview.adoc

 These commands store their data as Asciidoc files.
-Notice that Tony has an overview file, which was created by the `new-hire` command.
-I can generate missing team files using `gen-overview-files`.
+I can create an HTML export of the log file pretty easily:

+    $ ./mt report steve

+There are a number of types of diary entries.
 You can also provide `feedback`:

     $ ./mt feedback tony
     With feedback for Tony Stark, enter the following: